bisanjabareen/user-space-os-internals/README.md

 # Overview of what needs to be done:
-In malloc/malloc/realloc (don't have to do all three, recommended if you have time):
+In malloc/calloc/realloc (don't have to do all three, recommended if you have time):
-- First, priorotize free blocks in the linked list: use the strategies first-fit/ best-fit/ worst-fit + any additional logic for the specific function
+- First, prioritize free blocks in the linked list: use the strategies first-fit/ best-fit/ worst-fit + any additional logic for the specific function
 - In the absence of free blocks that can be used for the allocation, use SBRK (unless we are implementing buddy allocation in which case we should use MMAP)

 In free: